sgoldenlab/simba/docs/tutorial_process_videos.md

 # Tutorial for processing videos in batch
-This video pre-processing tools allows users to change multiple video parameters (clip/trim/crop etc.) for many videos independently in a batch.
+This video pre-processing tool allows users to change multiple video parameters (clip/trim/crop etc.) for many videos independently in a batch.
 Once the required parameters has been set for all the videos, the user press `Execute` and the new videos will be generated according to the user input.
 Videos are processed using **FFmpeg**.
 Click [here](https://m.wikihow.com/Install-FFmpeg-on-Windows) to learn how to install FFmpeg on your computer.

 ## Pipeline